Shawaty/Shawaty/README.md

 ## 📓 What Am I Doing Right Now?
-- Finishing my undergraduate at UNCC
+- Looking for a full time job in networking, software development, cybersecurity, and data analysis.
-- Looking for employment in networking, software development, cybersecurity, and data analysis.
+- Researching linux environments, use-cases, and when each distro is appropriate to use
-- Researching the linux operating system (I use arch btw :) )
+- Studying certifications in AWS & CompTIA

 ## 🎯 Goals
 - Become a full-time FOSS developer